halcyonproject/issue_tracker/.github/ISSUE_TEMPLATE/issue_tracker.md

 ## Your device source codes
 ```
-Put your device source codes if you are facing issue while building conquerOS.
+Put your device source codes if you are facing issue while building Halcyon.
 Leave it empty if you are using Official build.
 ```

 ## Attachment